PostHog/posthog.com/contents/blog/hightouch-posthog-reverse-etl-integration.md

 We also recently ran a [PostHog App Bounty](https://github.com/PostHog/posthog/issues/8437) for a few specific apps we'd like have on PostHog.
 All current bounties have been assigned, but we're always open to suggestions.

-Whether you have an idea for an app or just need some help, please [join our community Slack channel](/slack) to get involved.
+Whether you have an idea for an app or just need some help, please [let us know](https://app.posthog.com/home#supportModal) if you'd like to get involved.

 > PostHog is an open source analytics platform you can host yourself.
 We help you build better products faster, without user data ever leaving your infrastructure.